annashipman/annashipman.github.io/_posts/2021-03-12-finance-part-3.md

 The first thing is to attempt to calculate the value of all the cash flows of the project as a cash amount today – its present value.
 Then you subtract the outgoing costs from the incoming money and that gives you the net present value (NPV).

-There is a calculation to work out the present value using the forecasted cash flow, the 'discount factor' (this might be the WACC), and time.
+There is a calculation to work out the present value using the forecasted cash flow, the 'discount factor' (this might be the WACC/hurdle rate), and time.
 The 'discount factor' is based on lots of assumptions and is an estimate, as is the forecasted cash flow; so there are a lot of guesses in working out the discounted cash flow.

 Once you've made all these estimates and done the calculation, you have the net present value, and if it is positive, the investment will generate value.